$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Six benchmark points and numerical fingerprints

-All computations use double precision and exact matrix diagonalization without relying on a series expansion in $m_D/M_R$.
-We verified numerically that $m_\nu=-R D_N R^{T}$ holds to machine precision for each class and that the weak-basis invariant statements of Sec.~\ref{sec:invariants} are respected.
-In Sec.~\ref{sec:degeneracy} we discuss how the picture changes when heavy masses become (nearly) degenerate and why flavored CP invariants are then required for robust class separation.
+All numerical computations were performed in IEEE 754 double-precision floating-point arithmetic (float64 / complex128 in NumPy), without relying on a series expansion in $m_D/M_R$.
+We verified numerically that $m_\nu=-R D_N R^{T}$ holds to machine precision for each benchmark point $A$--$F$ and that the weak-basis invariant statements of Section~\ref{sec:invariants} are respected.
+All numerical results reported in Tables~\ref{tab:highscale} and~\ref{tab:lowscale} were generated with the author's publicly available Python code~\cite{LuCodeRepo}.